 \subsection{Correlation matrices}

-To identify changes over time in the correlation structure, the correlation matrices are calculated with a moving time window of $30\si{min}$.
+To identify changes over time in the correlation structure, the correlation matrices are calculated with a moving time window of 30 min.
 The time intervals do not overlap.
 We effectively create a time series of matrices.
-To this end, the signal time series $S_k^{(l)}(t)$ are divided into disjoint intervals of $30\si{min}$, i.e. the lengths of the intervals is $T=180$ in our dimensionless time variable.
+To this end, the signal time series $S_k^{(l)}(t)$ are divided into disjoint intervals of 30 min, i.e. the lengths of the intervals is $T=180$ in our dimensionless time variable.
 We refer to these intervals as epochs.
 Hence, we have $T_{end}/T = 960$ epochs.
-To avoid notational confusion, we introduce the new time variable $\tau$ labelling the epochs.
+To avoid notational confusion, we introduce the new time variable $\tau$ labeling the epochs.
 We reserve the notation $S_k^{(l)}(t)$ for the original time series and write $S^{(l)}(\tau)$ for the $K \times T$ data matrix containing the different time series for turbine $l$ from $\tau$ to $\tau+T-1$.
-The length of $30\si{min}$ represents a compromise.
+The length of 30 min represents a compromise.
 Longer time spans would provide more data points per correlation matrix and would thereby decrease noise.
 However, we want to distinguish different states in time.
-Considering external conditions, e.g. wind, changing on short time scales of several minutes to hours, we have to choose relatively short epochs to ensure resolution of the non-stationarity .
-Such compromises are common when dealing with correlation matrix time series \cite{Marti2021, Heckens2020a}.\\ The first step towards calculating correlation matrices is the normalization of $S_k^{(l)}(t)$ to zero mean and standard deviation one in each epoch.
+Considering external conditions, e.g. wind, changing on short time scales of several minutes to hours, we have to choose relatively short epochs to ensure resolution of the non-stationarity.
+Such compromises are common when dealing with correlation matrix time series \cite{Marti2021, Heckens2020a}.

+The first step towards calculating correlation matrices is the normalization of $S_k^{(l)}(t)$ to zero mean and standard deviation one in each epoch.
 With the mean value

 and the standard deviation

 of the epoch $\tau$, the normalized time series for signal $k$ and turbine $l$ is given by